NavyaG-lab/Tech-writer/hausmeister/on_call_runbook.md

 - If that's the case and files upload is actually 0 in the last couple hours you should cycle riverbend, `nu ser cycle global riverbend`
 - After a while check if it gets back to normal, it can take a while (~20 min) as it has to restore the state store.
 - If it doesn't start working again, check for further exceptions on Splunk.

+### Riverbend - kafka lag above threshold

+This alert means that [Riverbend](https://github.com/nubank/riverbend) is not consuming messages on at least one partition on the prototype.
+This is usually caused by one of two things: either Riverbend is under-provisioned, or one of the consumers/partitions got temporarily stuck somehow.

+#### Solution

+Open [Riverbend Grafana Dashboard](https://prod-grafana.nubank.com.br/d/000000301/riverbend) as well as the [Kubernetes CPU and Memory dashboard](https://prod-grafana.nubank.com.br/d/000000268/kubernetes-cpu-and-memory-pod-metrics?orgId=1&from=now-6h&to=now&refresh=1m&var-PROMETHEUS=prod-thanos&var-namespace=default&var-container=nu-riverbend&var-PROTOTYPE=All&var-stack_id=All).
+Make sure to correctly set the prototype to whatever prototype is alarming on both dashboards.

+- First, check on the Kubernetes dashboard for frequent restarts; this is usually visible for example on the memory usage graph where you'll see a lot of new lines appearing through time as new processes are added.
+Under normal circumstances the memory usage lines should be mostly stable.
+- If there are frequent restarts, check the memory usage of the pods (both average and per pod) on the same dashboard to see whether Riverbend may be under-provisioned on that shard.
+If it is, you'll need to bump memory by submitting a PR on [definition](https://github.com/nubank/definition) or, if you want to go fast or if there isn't anyone around to approve your PR, directly by editing the k8s deployment with `nu-"$country" k8s ctl --country "$country" --env "$env" "$prototype" -- edit deploy "$env-$prototype-$stack-riverbend-deployment"`.
+- If there are no restarts, the next step is to check directly the riverbend dashboard to see if the issue is occuring on all partitions or only on a single one.
+Usually if the issue is not due to provisioning, there'll be a single stuck partition.
+In this case the fix is to cycle riverbend: `nu-$country k8s cycle --env prod $prototype riverbend`.
+It'll take some time for processing to resume, usually between 30 minutes and an hour, but you should eventually see a dip in the lag.

 ### Correnteza database-claimer is failing